Herat (1793–1863): Relations with Britain

-Relations with Kabul

-Conquest of Lash-Joveyn and Death (1850–1851)
+Conquest of Lash-Joveyn and death (1850–1851)

 The region of Lash-Joveyn was a semi-independent state that was ruled by members of the Durrani tribe and had traditionally paid tribute to Herat.
 With the collapse of the Sadozais the area became independent.
-In Safar 1267 (December 1850-January 1851) the Qajar government requested the Qandahar Sardars to invade Lash-Joveyn in order to provide security to the area.
+In Safar 1267 (December 1850 – January 1851) the Qajar government requested the Qandahar Sardars to invade Lash-Joveyn to provide security to the area.
 The Qandahar Sardars conquered Lash-Joveyn and Chakansur (ruled by the independent Sanjarani Baloch tribe, which also controlled Khash Rud and Rudbar.)
 They also planned to conquer Herat and sent troops to Gereshk for that purpose.

 In early 1851, Yar Mohammad Khan as a result invaded Lash-Joveyn with 2,500 infantry, 4,000 Aimaq cavalry, and 5 cannons.
 (British reports suggest 10,000 troops in total).
 They defeated the Sardar of Lash-Joveyn, Ahmad Khan Lashi, and besieged the fort of Lash for around a month.
 The defenders eventually surrendered the fort and Ahmad Khan Lashi fled.
-As a result, Yar Mohammad Khan was able to reconquer Lash-Joveyn in addition to the lands of the Sanjarani tribe.
+As a result, Yar Mohammad Khan was able to reconquer Lash-Joveyn along with the lands of the Sanjarani tribe.
 However he got sick from a dish of cucumbers and sour milk and was forced to retreat back to Herat by way of Sabzawar.
 Yar Mohammad Khan's sickness only got worse and when he reached Ribat-i Mir he died (either on 7 June 1851, 11 June 1851, or 29 June 1851), allowing Lash-Joveyn to secede.
 Twelve days after Yar Mohammad Khan's demise, his mentally unstable son, Sa'id Mohammad Khan, was put on the throne.

 Reign of Sa'id Mohammad Khan Alakozai (1851–1855)

 Sa'id Mohammad Khan lacked his father's leadership abilities.
 He relied on his Iranian mother, Nawabah, for guidance, and he had a reputation for being incompetent and weak.
-He didn't have the support of the Pashtuns or Hazaras of the province, and although his mother was Shi'a he had a hard time gaining the loyalty of the Tajiks and Farsiwan.
+He did not have the support of the Pashtuns or Hazaras of the province, and although his mother was Shi'a he had a hard time gaining the loyalty of the Tajiks and Farsiwan.
 The Pashtun chieftains turned to Kohandil Khan of Qandahar and Mohammad Yusuf bin Malik Qasim Mirza, a descendant of the Sadozai ruler Firuz al-Din Mirza.

 In the late fall of 1851 Ghulam Khan Qufaza'i (Sa'id Mohammad Khan's cousin) rebelled in the streets of Herat.
 The revolt was eventually crushed and the two reconciled but it showed how the Alakozai chiefs were increasingly disapproving of Sa'id Mohammad Khan's rule.
 In addition to Sa'id's lack of support among the population, Herat's roads were insecure and Hazara and Turkmen bandits were able to stop traffic coming to and from Herat.
 As a result, most caravan traffic avoided the area, wrecking Herat's economy.